hashicorp/terraform-provider-azurerm/website/docs/r/redhat_openshift_cluster.html.markdown

 A `network_profile` block supports the following:

-* `pod_cidr` - (Optional) The CIDR to use for pod IP addresses.
-Defaults to `10.128.0.0/1`.
+* `pod_cidr` - (Required) The CIDR to use for pod IP addresses.
 Changing this forces a new resource to be created.

-* `service_cidr` - (Optional) The network range used by the Openshift service.
-Defaults to `172.30.0.0/16`.
+* `service_cidr` - (Required) The network range used by the Openshift service.
+Changing this forces a new resource to be created.

+* `outbound_type` - (Optional) The outbound (egress) routing method.
+Possible values are `Loadbalancer` and `UserDefinedRouting`.
+Defaults to `LoadBalancer`.
 Changing this forces a new resource to be created.

 ---